trevinhofmann/rock-paper-scissors-protocol-secure/readme.md

 The game process is repeated a number of times according to the game parameters agreed to in the invitation.
 Additional coins are sent through the micropayment channel to batch multiple game results into a single transaction.

 After the entire round is completed and the winning payments have been received, both players create a new transaction to return their deposits from escrow back to themselves.
-This transaction is signed out of escrow by both players, concluding the RPSS connection.
+This transaction is signed out of escrow by both players, concluding the RPSPS connection.